OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 5. Congratulations!
 In this exercise you learned how to navigate through the inline pictures on a document and learned how to replace images!, lets continue with Excercise 4!

 ## Exercise 4: Using Search and inserting Content Controls
-*In this exercise you will continue working on the Visual Studio solution for the StatementOfWork Add-in you created on in the previous steps.
-You will extend the Add-in's capabilities by adding JavaScript code to search for content in the document and add content controls.
+*In this exercise you will continue working on the Visual Studio solution for the StatementOfWork add-in you created on in the previous steps.
+You will extend the add-in's capabilities by adding JavaScript code to search for content in the document and add content controls.
 Content controls are a key building block in Word development and enables developers to insert 'placeholders' in the document that can be later identified and replaced with different content.
 This excercise is cummulative and assumes you completed  Excercise 2.*

 1. A common scenario in Word development is reusing documents to create new ones.
 A "Statement of Work" (SOW) is a very good example of this.
 By replacing a few fields an existing SOW may be a completely new SOW instance.
 To illustrate that point, we will implement a simple example on how a template can be created.